University of Houston Law Center Logo

 Professor of Law and the Joanne and Larry Doherty Chair in Legal Ethics

-Before her academic career, Professor Jefferson practiced law at Mayer Brown in Chicago and Hunton & Williams in Richmond, where she specialized in commercial litigation, telecommunications, and labor/employment law.
+Before her academic career, she practiced law at Mayer Brown in Chicago and Hunton & Williams in Richmond, where she specialized in commercial litigation, telecommunications, and labor/employment law.
 She also worked as an Assistant City Attorney for Charlottesville, Virginia.
+She earned her J.D. from the University of Chicago Law School.